codeplaysoftware/computecpp-sdk/utils/cuda_to_sycl/converter/README.md

-# The SYCL Convertor
+# The SYCL Converter

+This utility enables developers with existing CUDA kernel code to convert this to SYCL kernel code.

-A `*.cu` file is a combination of Host CUDA API and device CUDA kernel.
+A `*.cu` file is a combination of the Host CUDA API and device CUDA kernel code.

-This SYCL patterhn is able to re-use an existing CUDA kernel from a `*.cu` file into a C++ kernel, following these steps:
+Existing CUDA kernel code can be transformed into SYCL code using the pattern described in this document.

-1. For the device kernel, we will introduce a SYCL functor that will encapsulate all the CUDA code, enabling direct re-use of CUDA kernels without major modifications whenever using simple kernel cases.
+1. For the device kernel code, we will introduce a SYCL functor that will encapsulate all the CUDA code, enabling direct re-use of CUDA kernels without major modifications for simple kernel use cases.

-1. For the host code, the CUDA API is manually replaced with equivalent SYCL/C++ code.
+1. For the host code, the CUDA API is manually replaced with the equivalent SYCL C++ code.

 ## CUDA device kernel